AFTER

 Extra Information

-Low moods: Know that this will pass.
+LOW MOODS: Know that this will pass.
 It is common to feel a lack of energy and motivation the day after a night out.
 It can also be common to worry and stress about things that did or did not happen the night before!
 If you are experiencing ‘the fear’ try not to act on it… things often don’t seem so bad when the fog of a hangover lifts.

-Physical withdrawals: Seek medical attention.
+PHYSICAL WITHDRAWLS: Seek medical attention.
 If you have tried the tips above, such as plenty of water, food and rest, and you have prolonged feelings of physical withdrawals you may need to visit your GP, Care-doc or A&E. If you are dependent on alcohol or other substances, medical advice should be sought before trying to stop using them.

-Low moods: Know that this will pass.
+LOW MOODS: Know that this will pass.
 It is common to feel a lack of energy and motivation the day after a night out.
 It can also be common to worry and stress about things that did or did not happen the night before!
 If you are experiencing ‘the fear’ try not to act on it… things often don’t seem so bad when the fog of a hangover lifts.

-Physical withdrawals: Seek medical attention.
+PHYSICAL WITHDRAWLS: Seek medical attention.
 If you have tried the tips above, such as plenty of water, food and rest, and you have prolonged feelings of physical withdrawals you may need to visit your GP, Care-doc or A&E. If you are dependent on alcohol or other substances, medical advice should be sought before trying to stop using them.

-Alcohol poisoning: Signs include disorientation, vomiting, seizures, slow or irregular breathing, pale skin, unconscious, and incontinence.
+ALCOHOL POISONING: Signs include disorientation, vomiting, seizures, slow or irregular breathing, pale skin, unconscious, and incontinence.
 If you have vomited, try stay on your side if you are going to sleep.

-Look after yourself and your friends: Plan how you are getting home and stick to your plan.
+LOOK AFTER YOURSELF AND YOUR FRIENDS: Plan how you are getting home and stick to your plan.
 Try to make sure nobody goes off on their own, especially if they’re drunk/under the influence.
 Make sure you can contact each other if anything goes wrong or someone feels unsafe.

-THE CAMPAIGN
+THE soundOUT CAMPAIGN

 soundOUT